0Badwa/DACHnews/README.md

 - Validation-first handling of AI outputs
 - Clear separation of concerns
 - AI used only where it adds measurable value
-- Production stability over feature breadth
+- Stability and inspectability over feature breadth

 ---